kapunahelewong/add-remote/README.md

   Since `patch-1` is a common branch name, you might like to refer to it in a way that differentiates it from other `patch-1` branches.
   While you could call it `patch-1`, You could also call it something different such as `kw-patch-1` or `kapunahele-patch-1`.

+### Get your changes up to GitHub

 When you're done editing, amending a commit, or rebasing use `git push` to update the PR.
-If you have used a unique name for the local version of the branch, get will give you an option of two commands.
+If you have used a unique name for the local version of the branch, git will give you an option of two commands.
 Use the first command which is as follows:

 ```bash